The Supreme Court OK'd sports gambling. See which states are open for bets.

 No action, yet

-The following states do not appear to have any pending bills that would authorize sports betting.
-Lawmakers in some of these states plan to introduce bills, or see that as likely.
+The following states and the District of Columbia do not appear to have any pending bills that would authorize sports betting.
+Lawmakers plan to introduce bills, or see that as likely.

 Washington, D.C.

-Note: CORRECTION (Aug.
-13, 2018, 3 p.m.
-ET): An earlier version of this article misstated in a headline when the Supreme Court overturned a law prohibiting states from legalizing sports betting.
-It was three months ago, on May 14, not two months ago.